syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  has no effect for `hlt-eraser' unless `hlt-use-overlays-flag' is `only', in which case it erases the Nth face in `hlt-auto-face-backgrounds', where N is the prefix arg.

+ Command `hlt-highlight-regexp-groups-region', like command `hlt-highlight-regexp-region', highlights regexp matches.
+But unlike the latter, it highlights the regexp groups (up to 8 levels) using different faces - faces `hlt-regexp-level-1' through `hlt-regexp-level-8'.
+Use it, for example, when you are trying out a complex regexp, to see what it is actually matching.
+ Command `hlt-unhighlight-regexp-groups-region' unhighlights such highlighting.

+ Command `hlt-highlight-line-dups-region' highlights the sets of duplicate lines in the region (or the buffer, if the region is not active).
+By default, leading and trailing whitespace are ignored when checking for duplicates, but this is controlled by option `hlt-line-dups-ignore-regexp'.
+And with a prefix arg the behavior effectively acts opposite to the value of that option.
+So if the option says not to ignore whitespace and you use a prefix arg then whitespace is ignored, and vice versa.

  If you use Emacs 21 or later, you can use various commands that highlight and unhighlight text that has certain text properties